SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 Renames the list.
 To create a new list with a specific name, instead of using setTitle use the `listName` parameter in the `CreateSPList` action.

 > [!NOTE]
-> Using `setTitle` will rename the list, preventing the list from updating if the site design is reapplied.
+> Using `setTitle` will rename the list, preventing the list from updating if the site template is reapplied.

 #### JSON value